GeoPlegma/GeoPlegma/gp-proj/README.md

 - `polyhedron`: Polyhedron definition to be used.

 **Returns:**
-A vector of `Forward` structures, each containing the projected coordinates, face index, and sub-triangle identifier.
+A vector of `Forward` structures, each containing the projected coordinates, face index, and the sub-triangle identifier.

 ---